-- 5. If the Nevada Tax Commission closes a hearing to receive information, all deliberations must be conducted and all decisions with respect to the appeal must be made in an open and public hearing.
-The Commission must, at a minimum, provide at the public hearing sufficient information for the public to understand the basis and rationale for the decision of the Commission, including, without limitation: - (a) The name of the taxpayer; - (b) The amount of the taxpayer's liability, including interest and penalties; - (\bar{c}) The type of tax at issue; and - (d) The general nature of the evidence relied upon by the Commission in reaching its decision. - 6.
+5. If the Nevada Tax Commission closes [the] a hearing to receive [such] information, all deliberations must be conducted and all decisions with respect to the appeal must be made in an open and public hearing.
+The Commission must, at a minimum, provide at the public hearing sufficient information for the public to understand the basis and rationale for the decision of the Commission \(\overline{H}\), including, without limitation:

+(a) The name of the taxpayer;

+(b) The amount of the taxpayer's liability, including interest and penalties;

+(c) The type of tax at issue; and

+- (d) The general nature of the evidence relied upon by the Commission in reaching its decision. - [2-] 6.
 A member of the Nevada Tax Commission or an officer, agent or employee of the Department is not subject to any criminal penalty or civil liability for the inadvertent publication of proprietary or confidential information disclosed during a hearing conducted pursuant to this section. - 7.
-As used in this section, "proprietary or confidential information": - (a) Means:
+[Except as otherwise provided in this subsection, as] As used in this section, "proprietary or confidential information": [means:] (a) Means:

-- (1) Any trade secret or confidential economic information that is submitted to the Nevada Tax Commission by the taxpayer and designated as proprietary or confidential by the Commission; or - (2) Any information declared by specific statute to be confidential or that the Commission is prohibited from making public by specific statute. - (b) Does not include any information that has been published for public distribution or is otherwise generally available to the public or in the public domain. - As used in this subsection, "confidential economic information" means any information that is not generally known to the public, that confers an economic benefit to the holder specifically because it is not known and that is the subject of reasonable efforts to maintain its secrecy, including, without limitation, information relating to the amount or source of any income, profits, losses or expenditures of the taxpayer, including data relating to costs, prices or the customers of the taxpayer.
+(1) Any trade secret or confidential [business] economic information that is submitted to the Nevada Tax Commission by the taxpayer and designated as proprietary or confidential by the Commission; or

+[(b)] (2) Any information declared by specific statute to be confidential or that the Commission is prohibited from making public by specific statute.

+- (b) Does not include any information that has been published for public distribution or is otherwise generally available to the public or in the public domain. - → As used in this subsection, "confidential [business] economic information" means any information that is not generally known to the public, that confers an economic benefit to the holder specifically because it is not known and that is the subject of reasonable efforts to maintain its secrecy, including, without limitation, information relating to the amount or source of any income, profits, losses or expenditures of the taxpayer, including data relating to costs, prices or the customers of the taxpayer.
+[The term "proprietary or confidential information" does not include any information that is included on a website, has been published for public distribution or is otherwise available to the public or in the public domain.